Body farm: Southern Illinois University

-The Complex for Forensic Anthropology Research (CFAR) opened at Southern Illinois University (Carbondale, IL) in October 2010 working with pigs as human proxies.
-The co-founders, Gretchen R. Dabbs and D.C.
-Martin, built the facility to examine the rate and pattern of decomposition in the unique environment of southern Illinois.
-In comparison to the other facilities open at the time, CFAR has the lowest average temperature, highest average wind speed, second lowest elevation, the most acidic soil, and the worst soil drainage.
-Since climate and environment are major factors affecting the rate and pattern of decomposition, these differences between southern Illinois and the other established facilities were expected (and have proven) to heavily influence the rate and pattern of decomposition.
+The Complex for Forensic Anthropology Research (CFAR) was opened at Southern Illinois University, Carbondale in October 2010 by Gretchen R. Dabbs and D. C. Martin to examine the rate and pattern of decomposition in the unique environment of Southern Illinois by working with pigs as human proxies.
+CFAR is an approximately 0.33 acres facility with the lowest average temperature, highest average wind speed, second lowest elevation, most acidic soil, and worst soil drainage compared to other facilities at the time of its founding.
+The geographic differences between CFAR and other established facilities have been proven to heavily influence the rate and pattern of decomposition due to vulture scavenging.
 The first human donation was accepted at CFAR in January 2012.

-CFAR is a unit within the Department of Anthropology (College of Liberal Arts) at SIU.
-It is approximately 0.33 acres of grassland surrounded by privacy fencing with razor wire.
-Outdoor cameras are used to monitor access for security purposes and record research events.
-Current research focuses on establishing the baseline rate and pattern of decomposition in the unique southern Illinois environment.
-Additionally, researchers at CFAR attempt to mimic clandestine body disposal situations and understand how the process of decomposition is altered by those postmortem treatments and how the postmortem treatment can be identified after skeletonization.
+Researchers at CFAR attempt to mimic clandestine body disposal situations and understand how the process of decomposition is altered by those postmortem treatments and how the postmortem treatment can be identified after skeletonization.

 The faculty and staff of CFAR also participate in forensic anthropology consultations and provide training seminars for local, state, and federal law enforcement agencies.

 Colorado Mesa University

-The Forensic Investigation Research Station (FIRS) is part of Colorado Mesa University in Grand Junction, and is under the direction of Dr. Melissa Connor.
-The research program is under the direction of Dr. Jessica Metcalf.
-Its location outside of Whitewater, Colorado provides, compared to the other facilities open at the time, the highest altitude (4750' AMSL) and the most arid (averaging 8" of rain a year) environment.
-FIRS consists of both indoor and outdoor research facilities.
-The outdoor facility is about an acre of fenced area surrounded by privacy fencing with razor wire.
-Outdoor cameras are used both for security and research.
-The indoor facility consists of a classroom, wet lab/morgue, walk-in cooler, intake area, office, and secure storage areas.
+The Forensic Investigation Research Station (FIRS) is part of Colorado Mesa University in Grand Junction, under the direction of Dr. Melissa Connor.
+Its location is at a high altitude (4750 feet AMSL) and receives an average of 8.6 inches of rain a year, allowing for the study of decomposition in an arid environment.
+FIRS has an indoor research facility – a classroom, a wet lab/morgue, a walk-in cooler, an intake area, an office, and secure storage areas – and approximately two acres with outdoor cameras for both security and research.

-The first pig was placed in the outdoor facility in September, 2012, the indoor facility opened for classes in January 2013, and the first human donation was placed in November, 2013.
+The first pig was placed in the outdoor facility in September 2012, the indoor facility opened for classes in January 2013, and the first human donation was placed in November 2013.
 As of January 2018, the facility had eleven human cadavers on site.
 Most remains desiccate quickly and current research focuses on the variation in the desiccation process and determining the post-mortem interval on mummified or desiccated remains.

-The focus at FIRS is on education and students include Colorado Mesa students, as well as practitioners, law enforcement, coroners, coroner deputies, and forensic scientists.